lifeOnHack/home_test_clutch/README.md

 - OKTA_DOMAIN
 - OKTA_API_TOKEN

-run main.py and the script will print correlated users between GitHub and Okta.
+authorize the github token with the github organization run main.py and the script will print correlated users between GitHub and Okta.

 ----- PAT NOTES -------